thaovyvan/webGLglobeElection/README.md

 ## Summary

-This web app creates a data viualization of the unprecedented 2016 election.
+This web app creates a data visualization of the unprecedented 2016 election.
 The dataset is retrieved from Twitter and searches for two tweets: ImWithHer and MakeAmericaGreatAgain.

 [Production Build](https://immense-inlet-68085.herokuapp.com/)